Rajeev137/Research-report-agent/README.md

 # Research Report Agent (Phase 1)

-A mobile-ready backend that fetches company news, summarizes with a hybrid LLM pipeline, and produces a 3–5 slide sales brief — all cached in Firestore.
+A mobile-ready backend that fetches company news, summarises with a hybrid LLM pipeline, and produces a 3–5 slide sales brief — all cached in Firestore.
 Now includes Google Slides generation, Gmail send, and Calendar scheduling.

 ## ✅ Current Status (Updated: 18 Oct 2025)